Tekion Store

 Goal

-To place a bulk order as quick as possible with the right items and correct deliveryaddress
+To place a bulk order as quickly as possible with the right items and the correct delivery address

 Triggers